 Dr. Novella goes on to conclude in his article the following;

 - Fear can be a net negative when it is hugely distorted, and fear can be manipulated by people with an agenda.
-Analyzing actual probability and going through a thoughtful analysis will help put our fears into perspective and identify measures that are likely to be helpful rather than harmful.
+Analyzing actual probability and going through a thoughtful analysis will help put our fears into perspective and identify measures likely to be helpful rather than harmful.